Be the first to know

-Challenge the candidate in the code interview platform
+Challenge the candidate during the technical assessment

 It’s important to hire people who are capable of thinking outside the box and who rise to every occasion.
 Consider asking them a question or giving them a problem in a coding online test that’s outside of their specified comfort zone.
 Gauge the candidate’s response, and carefully measure how they react when frustrated.
 It’s okay to get flustered, but giving up or getting angry can expose poor coping mechanisms.
 Ask them how they’d find the solution in the work environment and assess the candidate’s problem-solving skills.

 It’s easy for a person to go online and come up with the perfect set of answers for “canned” interview questions.
 A code interview platform can’t be fooled, but the in-person interview requires some additional finesse.
 Sit down with the engineering team and come up with a list of questions and scenarios that are original and valuable.
 Anticipate the answers of the candidate, and lead the interview in a direction that allows you the most insight.

 Soft skills are also important to test in a technical assessment

 The human metrics necessary for a technical position include a set of hard and soft skills.
 The hard skills are the skill sets that are absolutely necessary to do the job.
 While these are the most essential qualifications, they aren’t the only ones.